-There are two types of eligible cost associated with the Laureate.
 The two categories are mutually exclusive and both types of costs cannot be sought within the same application.
-These are:

-(i) Replacement costs to alleviate the Laureate's commitments and facilitate their participation as Principal Investigator
+(i) Replacement costs to alleviate the Laureate's commitments and facilitate their participation as Principal Investigator.

 Costs may be requested to facilitate the re-allocation of existing commitments of the Laureate (e.g. teaching) in order that they can devote appropriate time and effort as Principal Investigator to successfully complete the Irish Research Council Laureate award.
-Up to €46,401 per annum can be charged to the project to facilitate the Laureate's participation.
-If the existing academic commitments of the Laureate are fully replaced, the full amount of €46,401 per annum can be charged to the project and the funding will be used to recruit one whole-time person, e.g. a postdoctoral fellow, to discharge the Laureate's commitments.
-As part of the reporting requirements, the Laureate will be required to report on how the replacement costs have been allocated.
+Up to €54,189° per annum on a pro rata basis can be charged to the project to facilitate the Laureate's participation.
+If the existing academic commitments of the Laureate are fully replaced, the full amount of €54,189 per annum can be charged to the project and the funding will be used to recruit one whole-time person, e.g. a postdoctoral fellow, to discharge the Laureate's existing commitments.